bioinform/Daedalus/README.md

 ```

 ### Test Pipeline on a single sample

 Once all the software has been installed and nextflow has been configured the pipeline bats test can be run.
 The bats test runs the pipeline on a single sample, from the paired fastq files provided:

-- PBMC_1000ng_25ul_2_S6_R1_001.fastq.gz
+- `data/PBMC_1000ng_25ul_2_S6_R1_001.fastq.gz`
-- PBMC_1000ng_25ul_2_S6_R2_001.fastq.gz
+- `data/PBMC_1000ng_25ul_2_S6_R2_001.fastq.gz`

-In order the run the test, download both files from dropbox and move them into the data folder `Daedalus/data`.
-Once the data is available, run the test using the following commands:
+Run the test using the following commands:

 ```bash
 cd test
 bats single-sample-ipete.bats
 ```

-An example of the pipeline output has also been provided: `PBMC_1000ng_25ul_2.tar.gz`

 ## Running Pipeline